 Propane furnaces and oil furnaces are both popular options for rural homes in Ontario.
 While oil heating was a more common choice in the past, there is a growing trend towards using propane heating instead, for a number of reasons.

 At Primemax Energy, we offer expert service and delivery for residential propane heating systems in Southern Ontario.
-Our team will ensure that your home never runs out of propane fuel, by setting up wireless tank monitoring and scheduling deliveries automatically when your tank starts to get low.

 Propane vs. Oil — Pros & Cons

 When considering the pros and cons of heating with propane vs. oil, we will examine four different factors that may influence your decision: (1) heating costs, (2) heating efficiency, (3) environmental impact, (4) versatility for your home.

 When it comes to fuel costs, both propane and oil will fluctuate throughout the season.
 Sometimes one will be more affordable, sometimes the other, depending on where you live and the current market state.

 In order to help you save money and navigate fluctuating fuel prices, Primemax offers its customers a fixed price program that allows you to keep your propane costs consistent throughout your heating season.

 When it comes to high-efficiency heating, oil is the more efficient fuel.
 Oil contains ~137,000 BTUs per gallon, while propane contains ~91,000 BTUs per gallon, resulting in greater energy output when used for heating.
 View statistics on other fuels here.